apache/flink/docs/content/docs/dev/table/sql/create.md

 * Does not support creating partitioned table yet.
 * Does not support specifying primary key constraints yet.

-**Note** The target table created by CTAS is non-atomic currently, the table won't be dropped automatically if occur errors while inserting data into the table.
+**Note** By default, the target table created by CTAS is non-atomic, the table won't be dropped automatically if occur errors while inserting data into the table.

+#### Atomicity

+If you want to implement atomicity CTAS, then you need to fulfill the following conditions at the same time:
+* Set option `table.rtas-ctas.atomicity-enabled` to `true`.
+* `DynamicTableSink` implements the `SupportsStaging` interface.
+* `DynamicTableSink#applyStaging` returns a `StagedTable` object of the corresponding implementation based on the `StagingPurpose` type; the `StagedTable` object provides an implementation of the atomicity semantics.

 {{< top >}}